Mayor in virus-hit S.Korean city says outbreak may be slowing

 The increase in cases was lower than the same period a day before, though health officials have warned that numbers could fluctuate as more tests are processed.
 In the city of Daegu, which accounts for as much as 75% of all of South Korea's confirmed cases, mayor Kwon Young-jin told reporters the number of new cases has dropped below 300 for the first time since Feb.
 29, Yonhap news agency reported.

-South Korea has conducted one of the most ambitious coronavirus testing programs in the world, with thousands of people being tested every day.
-Health officials have tested a total of 181,384 people suspected of having the virus, with 162,008 testings negative.
+South Korea has conducted one of the most ambitious coronavirus testing programmes in the world, with thousands of people being tested every day.
+Health officials have tested a total of 181,384 people suspected of having the virus, with 162,008 testing negative.

+U.S. Forces Korea (USFK), the military command that oversees about 28,500 American troops stationed in South Korea, said it was analyzing the potential impact from a U.S. Army to stop any travel by soldiers to or from South Korea.
+Seven people connected to USFK, including one soldier, have tested positive for the illness.

 Facing shortages of face masks, the government will impose a rationing system to limit the number of masks each person can buy each week, starting on Monday.
 On Sunday, South Korea's Prime Minister Chung Sye-kyun issued a public message, asking citizens to "actively cooperate" with the efforts to make sure healthcare workers and sick people have access to enough masks.